freddyfavour/CPE-203_Practical-Programming-with-C/README.md

 **Repository Contents:**

 This repository contains C programs written to reinforce understanding of C programming concepts.
-These programs were completed for the C programming course for computer engineers at Ladoke Akintola University of Technology during the Previous Semester.
+These programs were completed for the CPE 203 course at Ladoke Akintola University Of Technology during the Previous Semester.
 The code includes examples of:

 * **3x3 matrix:** Basic matrix operations.
 * **Addition:** Simple arithmetic operations.